ponnanna-6/memory-forensics/README.md

 # Memory-forensics

 A project in which I analysed 6 memory dumps with volatility.<br/>
 (p.s.
+* THIS IS NOT A WRTEUP
-The first 2 labs documentation is minimum)
+* The first 2 labs documentation is minimum)

 ### Tools:
 1. Linux